What is Classical:NEXT?

 Facts & Figures

 Since our first edition in 2012, more than 5,000 professionals from all sectors have engaged with Classical:NEXT, making it the largest international gathering for art music innovators.
-The ten years anniversary edition took place in Hannover, 17 – 20 May 2022.
+The eleventh edition took place in Berlin, 14–17 May 2024, gathering 1,400 professionals from 49 countries.

 Classical:NEXT is not just an annual meeting: it is a year-round worldwide movement for all sectors and all approaches in art music.
-Stay connected and network via our online community and directory C:N NET.
+Stay connected and network via our online community and directory.
 Keep in touch with contacts old and new.

 The Jury